ayoubelasryRoot/genetic_algorithm/README.md

 [0, -2, -1] * [8, 2, 3] = -7 <br>

-So we need to spend 7$ in order to construct 2 times the third model
+Therefore, we need to spend 7$ in order to construct twice the third model

 ## Data